Ohio State Route 34: Route description

 The road enters Bryan heading due south and crossing over more Norfolk Southern Railroad tracks, before turning due east concurrent with High Street.
 The street heads towards downtown Bryan, as a four-lane undivided highway passing through commercial and residential properties.
-In downtown the route has a traffic light with U.S. Route 127 (US 127) and SR 15 at the northeast corner of the Williams County Court House.
+In downtown, the route has a traffic light with U.S. Route 127 (US 127) and SR 15 at the northeast corner of the Williams County Court House.
 This intersection is the western end of SR 2 concurrency with SR 2 joining from the south.
 The highway leaves downtown Bryan heading east through residential and commercial properties.
-At Union Street, High Street narrow to a two-lane highway and enters a mostly commercial area.
+At Union Street, High Street narrows to a two-lane highway and enters a mostly commercial area.

 East of Bryan the road heads east, passing through mostly farmland with a few houses and some woodlands.
 The road becomes very curvy, before turning southeast.
-In eastern Williams County the highway crosses over the Tiffin River and has an intersection with SR 191.
+In eastern Williams County, the highway crosses over the Tiffin River and has an intersection with SR 191.
 This intersection is the eastern end of the SR 2 concurrency with SR 2 heading north concurrent with SR 191.
 The road continues southeast, passing through farmland and entering Henry County.
 In western Henry County the route has a traffic signal at SR 66.
 The eastern terminus is at an intersection with US 6, northwest of Ridgeville Corners.

 No part of SR 34 is included as a part of the National Highway System (NHS).
 The NHS is a network of highways that are identified as being most important for the economy, mobility and defense of the nation.
 The highway is maintained by the Ohio Department of Transportation (ODOT) like all other state roads in the state.
 The department tracks the traffic volumes along all state highways as a part of its maintenance responsibilities using a metric called average annual daily traffic (AADT).
 This measurement is a calculation of the traffic level along a segment of roadway for any average day of the year.
 In 2008, ODOT figured that lowest traffic levels were the 990 vehicles used the highway daily on a section through Blakeslee.
 The peak traffic volumes were 8,360 vehicles AADT along a section of SR 34 on the west side of Bryan.